 All nonprofits want to maximize their Facebook presence.

-With more than 800 million active users, 50% of whom log in to Facebook on any given day, they’d be crazy not to!
+With more than 1.5 billion active users, 50% of whom log in to Facebook on any given day, they’d be crazy not to!

 But doesn't it feel like once your organization finally learns how to utilize it, Facebook changes things again?